VNG-Realisatie/nlx/FIELDLAB-WALKTHROUGH.md

 wget https://certportal.demo.nlx.io/root.crt -O certs/root.crt
 ```

+We're now ready to start outways and inways.

+## Outway

+The easiest way to run an outway is by using docker.
+Please make sure you have a recent stable version of docker [installed](https://docs.docker.com/install/).

-We're now ready to start the outway.
-We do this by running the outway in docker.
-First, download the latest version of the container image.
+Start by downloading the latest version of the container image from the docker hub.

 ```bash
 docker pull nlxio/outway:latest